Skip to Main Content

 For our more heavily used resources, here are the fields that provide the durable link.

-• Ebscohost: Permalink option listed in the Tools menu on the right; automatically includes the proxy prefix.
+• Ebscohost: Use the Share function on the search results page and article record to Create link; automatically includes the proxy prefix.

-• JSTOR: Stable URL listed at the top of the first page of the article view; must add the proxy prefix.
+• JSTOR: Stable URL listed at the top of the first page of the article view (below the article citation); must add the proxy prefix.

 • Gale Virtual Reference Library: Document URL listed at the end of the article; must add the proxy prefix.

-• ProQuest: Document URL located at the end of the citation/abstract; automatically includes the proxy prefix.
+• ProQuest: Copy URL button located at the top right of the citation/abstract; automatically includes the proxy prefix.

-• ScienceDirect: DOI URL located to the right of the citation information; must add the proxy prefix.
+• ScienceDirect: DOI URL located below the citation information; must add the proxy prefix.

 Please note that this is not a comprehensive list.
 Contact Rhonda if you have questions.